 A shop with the oldest trends in nature: Fossils, minerals, meteorites, insects, explorer outfits and other conversations pieces.
 The creator of this universe, Rune Frøyland, shares his passion and knowledge of nature, environment and science.
 While you’re here, you might as well spend the rest of the afternoon visiting the relevant, nearby Museum of Natural History and Oslo Botanical Garden.

 A truly weird place, a kind of battle supply supermarket, with an unmatched mix of Viking outfits, film effects, uniforms, knives, sabres, masks, armour and almost everything else you never knew you needed.
 A playground for adults who are into all kinds of vintage relics.

 Buy freshly caught and cooked shrimps.
-Enjoy it all while relaxing on one the many benches around the huge square facing the Town Hall.
+Enjoy it all while relaxing on one the many benches around the huge square facing the Oslo City Hall.
 A meet-up with the fishermen who arrive early with their boats is an old tradition in the epicentre of the capital of the fjords.

 Proud chefs who are widely respected for their simple, locally prepared seafood.
-Cheap and cheerful in a city area that is increasingly popular among hipsters and the rest of us.
+Cheap and cheerful in a city area that is increasingly popular amongst hipsters and the rest of us.

 A popular local hang-out and eatery that has developed into a sort of a cultural hub, with both planned and spontaneous musical surprises.

 Memory lane-friendly café where everything you sit on and see of vintage, desirable objects are for sale.